Program Description

 View the program outcomes and effectiveness data.

-- The following prerequisite courses are required for all applicants and must be completed with a grade of C or better.
-In addition, the combined grade point average of all prerequisite coursework must average to 3.0 or better.
+• The following prerequisite courses are required for all applicants and must be completed at a regionally accredited institution with a grade of C or better.
+In addition, the combined grade point average of all prerequisite coursework must average to be 3.0 or better.
 Please use our spreadsheet to determine your eligibility for this program.

-- Human Anatomy & Physiology I (with laboratory)
+• Human Anatomy & Physiology I (4 credit course with lab)

-- Human Anatomy & Physiology II (with laboratory)
+• Human Anatomy & Physiology II (4 credit course with lab)

 *Note: The applicants that are certified in a clinical health care specialty must request a recommendation from the Program Director of your specialty training course and a recommendation from your current employer.